I’m working on planning next year’s curriculum.

 But “lucky” for me (and David), I discovered Compass Classroom.
 First, David tried Visual Latin.
 It started out as a review, but he ended up liking it so much that we switched over to it for Latin II this year!
 Then in the fall, I enrolled him in Filmmaking from the First Directors.
 That has been an incredible class for him.
 It is excellent.
 (But a lot of work!!!)

-Needless to say, when I got the chance to review another of their products, Economics for Everyone, I jumped at the chance.
+Needless to say, when I got the chance to review another of their products, Economics for Everybody, I jumped at the chance.
 I have not been disappointed.